 12. Silly Swirly Fun Ride

-The Silly Swirly Fun Ride is the only ride at Universal Studios Hollywood with no height requirement which makes it one of the best rides for families travelling with toddlers.
+The Silly Swirly Fun Ride is the best ride at Universal Studios Hollywood for toddlers, and it’s the only ride with no height requirement.

 I went on this ride with our 14-month-old little boy during our latest trip and it was perfect.
 Just make sure the child can sit up on their own unaided.